York Revolution Explained

 Revolution

 The Revolution's inaugural season saw the team finish third in the South Division with a record of 58–68.
 Their fortunes changed quickly, however, with 2008 bringing a first-place finish in the newly named Freedom Division and the franchise's first trip to the playoffs.
-The Revs were ousted early in the 2008 playoffs, but were back in 2010 when they won the Atlantic League championship, the first professional baseball title the city had won since the 1969 York Pirates of the Eastern League.[3]
-The Revs took home the trophy again in 2011, winning back-to-back championships and becoming just the second team in league history to accomplish the feat.
+The Revs were ousted early in the 2008 playoffs, but were back in 2010 when they won the Atlantic League championship, the first professional baseball title the city had won since the 1969 York Pirates of the Eastern League.[8]
+The Revs took home the trophy again the next season in 2011, winning back-to-back championships and becoming just the second team in league history to accomplish the feat.
 They returned to the playoffs for a third straight season in 2012, but lost in the opening round.

 On March 24, 2014, the Revolution became the first professional baseball team to accept Bitcoins as a form of payment for ticket purchases.[9]